mahmoudhossamws/Mahmoud-Chess-engine/README.md

 ## Performance

 The engine shows intermediate performance.
 It avoids basic blunders, develops pieces sensibly, and keeps reasonable material balance and king safety.
 It is suitable for casual and intermediate players but does not reach the depth of search-based engines

-## Future Plans

-Integrate Search Algorithms: Combine the neural network with minimax or alpha-beta search to evaluate sequences of moves

-Self-Play and Reinforcement Learning: Improve the engine by learning from its own games

-Model Architecture Enhancements: Try deeper or more specialized neural network architectures

 ## Open for Collaboration